Bernie Worrell: 1980s

-In 1987, he appeared on Casual Gods, the critically acclaimed solo release from Jerry Harrison of Talking Heads.
+In 1987, he appeared on Talking Heads member Jerry Harrison's solo album Casual Gods.
 The LP featured the U.S. Album Rock Tracks chart hit "Rev It Up," which reached number seven and appeared in the film Something Wild.
-He worked with Jerry Harrison on his other releases also.

 1990s–2010s

-From the late 1980s through the 2010s, Worrell recorded extensively with producer Bill Laswell, including on Sly and Robbie's 1987 Rhythm Killers, the 1985 Fela Kuti album Army Arrangement, and two albums in the 90s with jazz saxophonist Pharoah Sanders, Save Our Children and Message From Home.
+From the late 1980s through the 2010s, Worrell recorded extensively with producer Bill Laswell, including on Sly and Robbie's 1987 Rhythm Killers, the 1985 Fela Kuti album Army Arrangement, and two albums in the 1990s with jazz saxophonist Pharoah Sanders (Save Our Children and Message From Home).
 He became a visible member of the jam band scene, performing at large summer music festivals, sometimes billed as "Bernie Worrell and the Woo Warriors," and later as "The Bernie Worrell Orchestra."
 Worrell frequently performed with Warren Haynes's band Gov't Mule.
 Between the years 1989 and 2003, he appeared on several Jack Bruce albums, including A Question of Time, Cities of the Heart, Monkjack, and More Jack than God.

 When The Late Show with David Letterman launched in August 1993, Worrell was a founding member of the CBS Orchestra, playing lead synthesizer.
 That following November, Worrell departed once the orchestra added a horn section.

 In 1994, Worrell appeared on the Red Hot Organization's compilation album, Stolen Moments: Red Hot + Cool.
 The album, meant to raise awareness and funds in support of the AIDS epidemic in the African-American community, was heralded as "Album of the Year" by Time magazine.

-In 2002, after meeting at the Bonnaroo music festival, Worrell joined forces with bass legend Les Claypool, guitarist Buckethead, and drummer Bryan Mantia to form the shortlived group Colonel Claypool's Bucket of Bernie Brains.
-They released one album, The Big Eyeball in the Sky.
+In 2002, after meeting at the Bonnaroo music festival, Worrell, bassist Les Claypool of Primus, guitarist Buckethead, and drummer Brain formed the supergroup Colonel Claypool's Bucket of Bernie Brains.
+They released one album, The Big Eyeball in the Sky (2004).